 - After submitting your entry, you will see a confirmation timestamp on screen and a link where you can download your entry as a PDF.
 You will also receive an email that your entry was submitted.
 Please note that once a teacher submits the application, it cannot be recalled or revised.

 Receiving a Prize Award

-In administering the prize over the past four years, we’ve learned that some school, district, and state policies may prohibit teachers from receiving the individual portion of prize money.
+In administering the prize over the past five years, we’ve learned that some school, district, and/or state policies may prohibit teachers from receiving the individual portion of prize money.
 Before beginning your application, we ask you to check your school, district, and state policies to learn if you are eligible to receive the individual portion of the prize funds.
-If and only if your school, district, or state policy prohibits you from receiving the individual portion of prize funds, you may still submit an application on behalf of your school.
-On the application, check the box indicating that you are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trade program, and not to you.
+If your school, district, or state policy prohibits you from receiving the individual portion of prize funds, you may still submit an application on behalf of your school.
+On the application, check the box indicating that you are applying on behalf of your school and that in the event you are named a winner, all prize money would be directed to your school’s skilled trades program, and not to you.
 This information will not be used as a factor in the judging process.

-Upon being named winners, teachers and their schools will be asked to submit documentation required to receive a cash award from The Smidt Foundation.
+Upon being named winners, teachers and their schools will be asked to submit documentation required to receive a cash award from TSF.